Eurico-M/song-title-detector/README.md

 This little program runs in a terminal and looks at all the windows open, searching for one that has a pattern (in my case, "@ Ultimate-Guitar.com", the website I use to read chords).
 Then it ouputs this name to a java program, that cleans it and outputs it to a simple .txt file.
 OBS can then simply use this .txt file as a source for a text object, and display it on stream.

+For example, if I have a browser window open called:

+NUTSHELL CHORDS by Alice in Chains @ Ultimate-Guitar.com

+the program will update the text file (stream-song-title.txt) to:

+"Nutshell" by Alice in Chains

 ## Requirements:

 - *[kdotool](https://github.com/jinliu/kdotool)*: this tool is like xdotool but for KDE-Wayland.
 It can search window names and do other useful stuff.
 You could adapt this to X11 with xdotool.